KforG/go-node-pinger/readme.md

 It is the goal of the program to automatically find p2pool nodes to scan by connecting to other nodes.

 ### Current functionality
-Currently the program can ping predefined URL's and save them into an array.
+Currently the program can ping predefined URL's and dertermine what node has the lowest ping time.